Freeway9527/Xxio_Employee-Tracker/README.md

 </p>

 ## Description
 Content Management Systems (CMS) is a Node.js-based application that allows for efficient management.
-It utilizes an SQL database to store and retrieve employee-related data which allows business to view and manage the departments, roles and employees of their company.
+It utilizes an SQL database to store and retrieve employee-related data which allows business to view and manage their departments, roles and employees of their company.

 ## Table of Contents